Women's Health/Gender-Related Nurse Practitioner

 Overview

-The Women’s Health/Gender-Related Nurse Practitioner (WHGRNP) is a Registered Nurse prepared at the master’s degree level as a nurse practitioner, whose focus is the care of women across the lifespan.
-The WHGRNP is a specialist in obstetrics and gynecology and provides gynecological services including well-woman care, health education, contraceptive counseling and prenatal care.
+The Women’s Health/Gender-Related Nurse Practitioner (WHGRNP) is a Registered Nurse prepared at the master’s degree level as a nurse practitioner, whose focus is the provision of women's and gender-related healthcare across the lifespan.
+The WHGRNP is a specialist in obstetrics and gynecology and provides gynecological services including well-person care, health education, contraceptive counseling and prenatal care.
 Women’s Health/Gender-Related Nurse Practitioners practice under rules and regulations of state boards of nursing.

 Credentials and Certification